Set Up a Mapp Connect Automation Event

 External Event Setup with Custom Integrations

-A) Create external event
+A) Create an external event

 To create events in your 3rd party app, refer to its online help.
 Below, you will find an example of an API call.